Inca Trail vs Salkantay Trek to Machu Picchu: A Complete Guide

 Salkantay Pass

-The Scenery of Inca Trail vs Salkantay Trek
+Scenery on the Inca Trail vs Salkantay Trek

 • Stunning vistas along the Inca Trail

-The Inca Trail provides breathtaking views of the surrounding mountains, Inca ruins, and cloud forests.
-On the last day of the trek, you will also get the first glimpse of Machu Picchu from the Sun Gate.
+The Inca Trail provides breathtaking views of the surrounding mountains and cloud forests.
+But what really sets it apart are the Inca sites along the way that blend into the scenery.
+Plus, on the last day of the trek, you'll get your first glimpse of Machu Picchu from the Sun Gate.

 • Scenery on the Salkantay Trail

-The Salkantay Trek will give you more diverse and fantastic scenery than any other trek: lakes, glaciers, and cloud forests.
+The Salkantay Trek gives you more diverse and fantastic scenery than any other trek: lakes, glaciers, and cloud forests.
 Without a moment's hesitation, the view from Llaqtapata to Machu Picchu from a separate mountain is one of the most incredible vistas in the world.

 Wiñaywayna views at the Inca Trail